Iron Guard: Struggle for power

 For much of the interwar period, Romania was in the French sphere of influence, and in 1926 Romania signed a treaty of alliance with France.
 Following the Remilitarization of the Rhineland in March 1936, Carol started to move away from the traditional alliance with France as the fear grew within Romania that the French would do nothing in the event of German aggression in Eastern Europe, but Carol's regime was still regarded as essentially pro-French.
 From the German viewpoint, the Iron Guard was regarded as far preferable to King Carol.
 The royal dictatorship lasted just over one year.
 On 7 March 1939, a new government was formed with Călinescu as prime minister; on 21 September 1939, he, in turn was assassinated by legionnaires avenging Codreanu.
 Călinescu favored a foreign policy where Romania would maintain a pro-Allied neutrality in World War II, and as such, the SS had a hand in organizing Călinescu's assassination.
-Further rounds of mutual carnage ensued.
+Further rounds of mutual carnage ensued, with the government massacring over 300 Legionnaires nationwide in reprisal.

 In addition to the conflict with the king, an internal battle for power ensued in the wake of Codreanu's death.
 Waves of repression almost eliminated the Legion's original leadership by 1939, promoting second-rank members to the forefront.
 According to a secret report filed by the Hungarian political secretary in Bucharest in late 1940, three main factions existed: the group gathered around Sima, a dynamic local leader from the Banat, which was the most pragmatic and least Orthodox in its orientation; the group composed of Codreanu's father, Ion Zelea Codreanu, and his brothers (who despised Sima); and the Moța-Marin group, which wanted to strengthen the movement's religious character.

 After a long period of confusion, Sima, representing the Legion's less radical wing, overcame all competition and assumed leadership, being recognised as such on 6 September 1940 by the Legionary Forum, a body created at his initiative.
 On 28 September the elder Codreanu stormed the Legion headquarters in Bucharest (the Green House) in an unsuccessful attempt to install himself as leader.
 Sima was close to SS Volksgruppenführer Andreas Schmidt, a volksdeutsch (ethnic German) from Romania, and through him become close to Schmidt's father-in-law, the powerful Gottlob Berger who headed the SS Main Office in Berlin.
 The British historian Rebecca Haynes has argued that financial and organizational support from the SS was an important factor in Sima's rise.